 In 1990, the Alaska DEC notified us that soil samples taken from a gravel pad adjacent to our Tobin Creek mill site contained elevated levels of mercury.
 In response to the notification, we engaged a professional mineral engineer to evaluate procedures for remediating contamination at the site.
 In 1994, the engineer evaluated the contamination and determined that it consists of approximately 160 cubic yards of earthen material that could be cleansed by processing it through a simple gravity washing plant.
 This plan was subsequently approved by the state.
 In 2000, the site was listed in the Alaska DEC's contaminated sites database as a "medium" priority contaminated site.
 We are not aware of any changes in state environmental laws that would affect our state approved cleanup plan or impose a time table for it to be done.
 During 2008, our employees took a suite of samples at the contamination site to update the readings taken in 1990 or prior.
 The results of this sampling reconfirmed the earlier findings, and also suggest that some attenuation of the mercury contamination has occurred.
 An independent technical consultant assessed those results and believes that proper procedures for sampling and testing were followed.
-During 2011 and 2013, we took additional samples that showed an overall reduction of mercury in the previously sampled area.
+During 2011, 2013 and 2014, we took additional samples that showed an overall reduction of mercury in the previously sampled area.
 However, one sample on the margin of the sampled area yielded high mercury content, and that may necessitate continued expansion of the area to be sampled in the future.
-The 2011 and 2013 sample results were submitted to the State for analysis and determination of what additional sampling the State may require on the area around the mill.
-In 2013, we received a letter request from the Alaska DEC to update our plan for remediating the contaminated site.
+The 2011, 2013 and 2014 sample results were submitted to the State for analysis and determination of what additional sampling the State may require on the area around the mill.
+In 2013, we received a letter request from the Alaska DEC to update our plan for remediating the contaminated site and in 2014 continued communication with the Alaska DEC to determine what remediation is necessary.
 We have engaged an independent environmental engineering company to perform an evaluation of the remediation requirements based on locality, latitude, altitude, permafrost and other factors.
-At December 31, 2013, we have accrued a liability of \$50,000 in our financial statements to remedy this site.
+At December 31, 2014, we have accrued a liability of \$50,000 in our financial statements to remedy this site.